 Previously, the only effective treatment was surgery to open the fistula (fistulotomy).
 During surgery, sometimes the sphincter is partially cut.
 If too much of the sphincter is cut, the person may have difficulty controlling bowel movements.
 Newer surgical procedures use advancement flaps (flaps are stretched over the opening of the fistula) or other procedures to close the internal opening of the fistula.
 Biologic plugs and fibrin glue instillations are alternatives to fistulotomy.

 If the person has diarrhea or Crohn's disease, which may delay wound healing, surgery usually is not performed.
-Drug treatment for Crohn's disease (see Inflammatory Bowel Diseases (IBD): Prognosis and Treatment) can help a fistula close.
+Drug treatment for Crohn's disease (see Prognosis) can help a fistula close.

 Last full review/revision May 2012 by Parswa Ansari, MD